Intervention/docs/image/v3/getting-started/formats.md

 #### CMYK String Format

-CMYK string values in functional notations are also supported.
+CMYK string values in functional notation are also supported.

 ```php
 use Intervention\Image\ImageManager;